Your MSc Thesis Proposal

 - Never use a complex word if a simpler word will do.

-Your thesis proposal should be submitted to your supervisor.
+Your thesis proposal should be reviewed by your supervisor and submitted to the graduate co-ordinator.
 Masters thesis proposals are then distributed to all faculty to review - this usually takes two weeks or so, and you should expect them to read it through in detail.
 You will likely get editorial suggestions, and possibly substantial amendments.
 Commonly we look at the resources required to do the work (how many analyses? who is paying?), and the timeline.
 Don't submit a proposal in June saying you will collect the samples in May, when we all know you didn't!
 Your proposal will be returned to your supervisor, who will discuss the comments received with you.
 If necessary you will be asked to rewrite the proposal in light of these comments, and once completed you should re-submit it to your supervisor, who then will inform the graduate coordinator that the proposal is complete.
 (In the event that the graduate coordinator is your supervisor, s/he will inform the head.)
 A copy of your revised proposal, signed by you and your supervisor will be lodged in your file.
 Then you get on with the thesis itself.